markgollnick/wget.vbs/README.md

 * wscript.exe (GUI; default for double-click of VBS file)

-...Both of which come with Windows, so nothing is really required (aside from Windows itself) for wget.vbs to run. :-)
+...Both of which come with Windows, so nothing is really required (aside from Windows itself) for wurl.vbs to run. :-)

 Usage